Ascochyta Leaf Blight

 Ascochyta Louisville

-Lawn Care Experts
+Lawn Disease Experts

 Free Lawn Quote

-FAQ – Dollar Spot Lawn Fungus
+Ascochyta Leaf Spot and Dollar Spot Lawn Fungus FAQ's

-How to treat Dollar Spot without fungicides?
+How to Treat Dollar Spot Without Fungicides?

 Dollar Spot should never require a fungicide to repair the damaged area of the lawn.
 Dollar Spot can be easily repaired by watering the damaged area deeply for three consecutive days and the returning to the 1-2-3-2-1 lawn watering technique.